How to Apply

 For questions regarding the process, please contact Sheri Sojka via email at email@example.com or by phone to 319/335-2308.

 Specify which program you are applying to:

 When filling out the application form sent to you by the Graduate Admissions office, it is very important to specify which degree program in History you are applying for, M.A.
 Terminal, the M.A./Ph.D., or the Ph.D.
-We provide specific instructions for how to do that in the material we provide.
+There is a form available on the Admissions website where you will specify this information.